-Circulate - water movement is important in birdbaths.
+Circulate - Water movement is important in birdbaths.
 Moving water is easier for birds to see, and it helps reduce stagnation, mold, and insects.

 Pond - A natural pond or a pond with an artificial liner can attract larger birds.
 Smaller birds will be wary if there is no shallow area to drink and bathe.
 If you use a pond, make sure to provide an exit for birds, aka a ramp.
-Artificial ponds can become stagnant and dirty very quickly unless you have a filtration and pump system attached.
+Artificial ponds can quickly become stagnant and dirty unless you have a filtration and pump system attached.